wp-plugins/wowslider/readme.txt

 == Frequently Asked Questions ==

 = 1.
+Is it possible to make changes (add/delete images, change template or effect) directly in Wordpress? =

+No, it's impossible.
+You should make all changes in WOWSlider application and generate a new module.

+= 2.
 I've recently ordered WOWSlider.
 Now I want to add it in Wordpress header.
 How i can do this? =

 To insert WOWSlider into header you should use WOWSlider PHP code.